JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 An IPv6 anycast address is an address that's assigned to multiple interfaces

-* Packets destined to an anycast address is sent to the nearest interface that hols that address
+* Packets destined to an anycast address is sent to the nearest interface that holds that address
 * Often used for load balancing and service redundancy
 * Assigned from the unicast space